agoravoting/election-orchestra-puppet/README.md

 This occurs if you attempt to run a tally for an election with 0 votes.
 If this happens you must restart eorchestra and also kill any verificatum processes.

+* verify_and_publish_tally error

-* A traceback such as the following appears:
+A traceback such as the following appears:

     Traceback (most recent call last):
     File "build/bdist.linux-x86_64/egg/frestq/tasks.py", line 1268, in post_task